 Co-Founder and Chief Content Officer, Cultures of Dignity

-Ms. Wiseman’s most recent publications include the Distance Learning Playbook for Parents: How to Support Your Child’s Academic, Emotional and Social Learning in Any Setting published by Corwin in September 2020; and Owning Up Curriculum, published in July 2020, a comprehensive social justice program for grades 4-12 which is in widespread use across the world.
+Ms. Wiseman’s latest book, co-authored with Shanterra McBride, is Courageous Discomfort: How to Have Important, Brave, Life-Changing Conversations about Race and Racism.
+Other recent publications include the Distance Learning Playbook for Parents: How to Support Your Child’s Academic, Emotional and Social Learning in Any Setting published by Corwin in September 2020; and Owning Up Curriculum, published in July 2020, a comprehensive social justice program for grades 4-12 which is in widespread use across the world.

 National media regularly depends on Ms. Wiseman’s expertise on ethical leadership, conflict, media literacy, youth culture, parenting, and bullying prevention.
 She has been profiled in The New York Times, People, Los Angeles Times, the Chicago Tribune, The Washington Post, and USA Today.
 Wiseman is a frequent guest on national media like The Today Show, CNN, and NPR affiliates throughout the country.

 Ms. Wiseman speaks throughout the US and abroad, including South by Southwest, Microsoft, The Royal Society for the Arts, the Association for the Advancement of International Education, the American School Counselors Association, the Game Developers Conference, the American Association of School Administrators, at the White House many times and numerous schools, governments, organizations, and corporations throughout the US and abroad.